Research metrics

 Measuring impact in the arts, humanities and creative industries

-Due to their focus on indexing the journal literature, databases such as Scopus and Web of Science are not as appropriate for finding metrics in the humanities and creative industries disciplines and non-traditional research outputs.
+Due to their focus on indexing the journal literature, databases such as Scopus and are not as appropriate for finding metrics in the humanities and creative industries disciplines, and for measuring the impact of non-traditional research outputs.
 While their indexing of non-journal literature is increasing, researchers should consider other sources to locate evidence of impact for their research outputs.

 The University’s Research Engagement and Impact (EI) Toolkit provides information and resources to support engaged research practice, knowledge translation and research impact.
 This toolkit seeks to: